 - Convenience: Professional whitening requires you to take a couple hours out of your day to spend in the dentist’s chair, but it’s over after one session.
 At-home whitening requires less time per session but takes longer for final results.

 So, which is better?
 Neither is inherently superior.
 However, you might find that one better meets your needs than the other.

 What makes a whitening strip better than the others on the market?
 There are a lot of factors to consider, and which ones matter most will depend on your unique needs.
 We looked at five factors we felt mattered most to our audience: effectiveness, affordability, quality of ingredients, convenience, and comfort.

-All of us are on a budget; some just might have a little more disposable income for teeth whitening than others.
+A lot of people have budgets; some just might have a little more disposable income for teeth whitening than others.
 So, affordability is an important feature to consider.
-While whitening strips, in general, are pretty affordable, some are better for tight budgets than others.
+While whitening kits, in general, are pretty affordable, some are better for tight budgets than others.

 Quality of Ingredients

 Even when you know that a product can get the job done, how they whiten your teeth matters.
 Not everyone is comfortable with peroxide gels, and sometimes you just want to know what is on that strip you’re putting in your mouth.
 All teeth whitening strips should disclose their ingredients even if they don’t list specific percentages.